remi-douvenot/ssw-2d/README_anaprop.md

 export SSW_DATA_PATH=/path/to/big/storage
 ```

-Atmospherical datasets will be downloaded here, terrain datasets are smaller and can be stored in the cache.
+Atmospherical datasets will be downloaded here, terrain datasets are smaller and will be stored in the cache.

 ### Bing maps API key